ycm-core/YouCompleteMe/README.md

 Try to update your version of Syntastic.
 At the time of writing (Jan 2013), the YCM integration is very recent and it's likely that your version of Syntastic does not have it.

+### Sometimes it takes much longer to get semantic completions than normal

+This means that libclang (which YCM uses for C-family semantic completion) failed to compile your file's preamble.
+In other words, there was an error compiling some of the source code you pulled in through your header files.
+I suggest calling the `:YcmDiags` command to see what they were (even better, have Syntastic installed and call `:lopen`).

 Contact
 -------